comm-260/spring-2019/_posts/2019-05-04-gay-bars-dc-gentrification.md

 Comparing the percent point difference in white people with the number of gay or lesbian bars that have closed since 2000 per neighborhood, the data shows that the Navy Yard tract was the area with the most closures.
 This number becomes even larger when the neighborhoods directly surrounding it are included in the count.

-**Percent Point Difference of Whites from 2010 to 2017 and Number of Lesbian/Gay Bars Closed Per D.C.
-Census Tract Since 2000**

 <iframe title="Percent Point Difference of Whites from 2010 to 2017 and Number of Lesbian/Gay Bars Closed Per D.C.
 Census Tract Since 2000" aria-label="Scatter Plot" id="datawrapper-chart-oCNwr" src="//datawrapper.dwcdn.net/oCNwr/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="500"></iframe>
 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>

 The tracts that make up DuPont Circle showed an increase in their white population and a total of twelve gay bars closures since 2000.
 Overall, there was a high concentration of closures in the DuPont Circle, Logan Circle, and U St. neighborhoods.

-**Number per Tract of Closed Lesbian and Gay Bars Since 2000**
 <iframe title="Number per Tract of Closed Lesbian and Gay Bars Since 2000" aria-label="USA district of columbia census tracts choropleth map" id="datawrapper-chart-4Aen4" src="//datawrapper.dwcdn.net/4Aen4/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="400"></iframe>
 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>